 VENTRICULAR PACING ONLY

 Ventricular demand pacing appears on the electrocardiogram (ECG) as a single pacemaker spike followed by a QRS complex that is wide, bizarre, and resembles a ventricular beat (waveform 2).
 (See "Modes of cardiac pacing: Nomenclature and selection".)
 The pacemaker lead is usually in the right ventricular apex; thus, the paced QRS complex has a left bundle branch block (LBBB) configuration since right ventricular activation occurs before activation of the left ventricle, and is negative in the inferior leads.
 Sometimes, the lead may be placed higher up in the right ventricular septum or outflow tract, and while there is still an LBBB pattern, the inferior leads may have variable axis.
 Another option is that the lead is placed to pace the His bundle.
 In this location, the paced QRS complex is narrow and looks similar to a native beat.
 There may or may not be atrial activity noted, depending upon the nature of the patient's underlying rhythm, the atrial rate, and the occurrence of ventriculoatrial conduction via the atrioventricular (AV) node.
 If intrinsic or native atrial activity is present with a single chamber ventricular-only pacemaker, it occurs at a rate that differs from the ventricular rate since it is dissociated from the QRS complex.
-Frequently, ventricular demand pacing is seen in association with atrial fibrillation.
+Frequently, ventricular demand pacing is used in association with atrial fibrillation.